 Aon Student Insurance, 1 of our partners, offers a student package.
 We have made agreements with them so that they can offer you a discount on the insurance premium.
 Another package including all these types of cover (and more) is the Insurance Certificate for Students (ICS).
 With this package, you are insured from €0.83 per day.
 In order to take advantage of the discount, you will need to arrange the insurance via www.studentsinsured.com/avans.

 More information about ICS travel insurance, the insurance terms and conditions and the coverage are available at studentsinsured.com/en/insurances/ips.

 Be aware that you are responsible for taking out adequate insurance.
 Avans accepts no liability arising from claims rejected by the insurance company, or claims that are only partially reimbursed, for any damages suffered.
 Any misuse of this service provided to its students may result in sanctions in accordance with the provisions of Section 8 of the Avans Students' Charter.

 Insurance in the Netherlands

 In the Netherlands, all citizens are obliged to have Dutch Basic Health Insurance (in Dutch: Basis zorgverzekering) in place.
 As an international student, you may also need to take out this insurance.
 This is most likely if you will be working in the Netherlands or if you receive payment for a work placement here in the Netherlands.

-For more information, and for details of companies you could contact regarding insurance, please visit the page Insurance.
+Please visit the Insurance page for more information, and for details of companies you could contact about taking out insurance.

-For more information, please contact Avans’s International Office Send an e-mail to firstname.lastname@example.org or call +31 88 525 80 01.
-Alternatively, you can visit the Student Information Desk.
+For more information, please contact Avans’s International Office.
+You can send an email to email@example.com or call us on +31 88 525 80 01.
+Alternatively, you can drop by the Student Information Desk.